LDMX-Software/ldmx-software.github.io/docs/Startup-Exercises.md

 Each processor can go onto the bus making additions or just getting information before the bus proceeds to the next processor in the sequence.
 A processor that is allowed to add objects to the bus are called _producers_ while a processor that is not allowed to add objects is called an _analyzer_.
 The event bus can contain singular objects or Standard Template Library (STL) collections of objects.
-Objects that can be in the event bus are called `EventBusPassenger`s and are listed in the `Event/include/EventDef.h` file.

 ### Exercise